agaveplatform/deployer/docs/source/Getting Started/sandbox.rst

     $ docker pull agaveplatform/deployer

-Run the deployer with your custom hosts file volume mounted into the container
+Run the deployer with your updated hosts file and ssh private key volume mounted into the container

 ::

     $ docker run -it --rm --name deployer \
+             -v $HOME/.vagrant.d/insecure_private_key:/root/.ssh/id_rsa:ro
              -v deploy/host_files/sandbox_hosts:/etc/ansible/hosts
              agaveplatform/deployer deploy_agave.plbk

 This command:

-- Configures each of the hosts,
+- Configures each of the hosts, updates local DNS, and configures logging,

-- Installs the Agave Platform components on each host,
+- Downloads the appropriate Agave Platform and third party images on each host,

-- updates DNS and sets up logging,

-- Starts the various containers.

-- Bootstraps the databases and installes admin and test user accounts.
+- Bootstraps the databases and installs admin and test user accounts.

+- Starts up the containers on each host.

+- Completes registration fo the Science APIs

 What’s Next?
 ^^^^^^^^^^^^

 Now that you have Agave Platform successfully running in your environment, try it out by running the `run_postman.plbk` playbook.
-Make sure you update the ``[postman:vars]`` section of your sandbox_hosts file with the information for the host you want Agave to connect to as a storage/compute system when running the tests.

 ..
     Prerequisites